 Alright then let’s get down to the nuts and bolts analysis of why it did pose a problem.

 If you watch the video of Oliver Naesen from Iam Cycling, you can see that his exit was a bit wide (off line) out of the prior corner and consequently, that put him off line for the entry (turn in point) for the following turn in which he ran off.
 Of course this is why he and his bike went off the road and over the barrier.
 Jeremy Roy suffered from nearly the same error.
 If a rider misses the turn-in-point of corner entry, guaranteed they’ll miss the corner exit… outcome?
 Run wide, run off, or potentially worse.

-You can also see that his eyes and head were FIXED towards the edge of the road/barrier, this is known appropriately as ‘Target Fixation’ ( this is a survival instinct reaction) which are a riders worst enemy- that’s right, survival instinct reactions, or SIR’s are NOT your friend when riding anything on two wheels.
+You can also see that his eyes and head were FIXED towards the edge of the road/barrier, this is known appropriately as ‘Target Fixation’ ( this is a survival instinct reaction) which are a riders worst enemy- that’s right, survival reactions, or SR’s are NOT your friend when riding anything on two wheels.

 A riders field of vision, or forward vision (VisionForward©) IS everything when riding, period.
 Coupled with the implementation of counter steering is mission critical when riding any single track, inline, two-wheeled vehicle.
 No arguments folks, you’ll lose each and every time, against the laws of classical physics.